sfeeser/curtana/README.md

 # curtana

-Curtana - The Sword of Mercyi and empathy.
+Curtana - The Sword of Mercy and empathy.
 A tool that allows you to assist your students as they work through the labs.

 ### Sample output: